Chart Color Schemes

 Woodridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Woodridge's population, as of August 2025, is approximately 13,910.
-This figure represents an increase of 928 people since the 2021 Census, which recorded a population of 12,982.
-The estimated resident population in June 2024 was 13,902, along with 18 validated new addresses added after the Census date.
-This results in a population density ratio of 2,978 persons per square kilometer, placing Woodridge in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 7.1% since the 2021 census exceeded that of its SA3 region (6.2%), indicating it as a growth leader.
-Overseas migration contributed approximately 74.0% of overall population gains in recent periods.
+Woodridge's population is approximately 13,910 as of November 2025.
+This figure represents an increase of 928 people, a growth rate of 7.1%, since the 2021 Census which reported a population of 12,982.
+The change is inferred from the estimated resident population of 13,902 in June 2024 and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 2,978 persons per square kilometer, placing Woodridge in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate exceeded that of its SA3 region (6.1%), making it a growth leader.
+Overseas migration contributed approximately 74% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Considering projected demographic shifts, Woodridge is expected to experience a population increase just below the national median by 2041.
-Based on the latest population numbers, the area is projected to grow by 807 persons over these 17 years, representing an increase of approximately 5.7% in total population.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering projected demographic shifts, Woodridge is expected to grow by just below the median of national areas.
+Based on the latest annual ERP population numbers, the area is projected to increase by 807 persons to reach a total population of approximately 15,719 by 2041, reflecting an overall increase of 5.7% over the 17-year period.

 Frequently Asked Questions - Population